baggepinnen/LTVModels.jl/README.md

 ## Fit model using Kalman smoother
 Code to fit a model by solving (7) using a Kalman smoother:

 The code generates an LTV model `A[t], B[t]` and time series `x,u` governed by the model.
 A model is then fit using a Kalman smoother and the true model coefficients as well as the estimated are plotted.
 The gif below illustrates how the choice of covariance parameter influences the estimated time-evolution of the model parameters.
+As `R2`→0, the result approaches that of standard least-squares estimation of an LTI model.
 ```julia
 using LTVModels, Plots
 T = 2_000